michal-h21/make4ht/README.md

 commands are called.

-This conversion is normally configured in the `env file`, which is system dependent and which has a little bit unintuitive syntax.
+This conversion is normally configured in the `env file`, which is system dependent and which has a bit unintuitive syntax.
 This configuration is processed by `t4ht` application and conversion commands are called for all pictures.